shelleyhoover/UPP465/Lessons/LogMapElements.md

 ## Required Project Log Content

 1. Project Objectives
-      - Assignments require students use a specific visualization method, but is not prescriptive in what is being visualized.
+      - Assignments will require students to use a specific visualization method, but will not be prescriptive in what is being visualized.
 Students are expected to describe what they are visualizing in their project log and why.
       - Example: "This project uses ArcGIS online to visually compare the City of Chicago's Hardship Index to the City of Chicago's Covid-19 Vulnerability Index".
       - Describe why you're doing it.
-"For policy makers to do x" or "For community members to do x" - It may be the same data, but these two stakeholder groups will need very different visualizations!
-Note "Playing around" or "I was curious if..." is perfectly acceptable and also extremely important- but in fancy talk that would be "an exploratory comparison of x & y".
+"For policy makers to do x" or "For community members to do x" - It may be the same data, but these two stakeholder groups might need very different visualizations!
+            - Note "Playing around" or "I was curious if..." is perfectly acceptable and also extremely important- but use phrasing like "an exploratory comparison of x & y".
 This is a very important step in spatial analysis but requires a very different visualization!

 2. Data
-      - This course is focused on visualization methods.
-Students are encouraged to use data from other courses/jobs/internships, however prepared data will be available for students to complete assignments.
-While grading will not be focused on data preparation and cleaning, students are expected to adddress data preparation and sources in their project log.
+      - This course is focused on visualization methods and grading will not be focused on data preparation and cleaning.
+However, students are expected to address data preparation and sources in their project log.
       - Include what dataset, and where & when data was accessed (e.g. Chicago Supermarkets.csv, UPP465 Course Page, Accessed June 15, 2022 (with link to page & dataset).
 Ideally note original source as well).
       - Geographic and Temporal Information of data (e.g. 1995 Chicago Heat Death Locations; US Census Tract Demographic information 5-year estimates 2014-2019)
       - Any data cleaning or manipulation conducted.
 Describe what was done and what tools where used to complete cleaning (e.g. Excel, created new attribute column titled "Minority Population" by subtracting column "White, non-Hispanic" from "Total Population")